Mastery (2012) offers a review and guide on the steps that it takes to achieve mastery at anything you choose.

 - Let Go of the Past: you don’t have to fully abandon what you’ve done so far, but you can learn new ways to apply the skills and experiences

-- Find Your Way Back: sometimes you deviate for the lure of money.
+- Find Your Way Back: sometimes you deviate from the lure of money.
 But even if you get the money, you’ll be unfulfilled.
 Going back to your inclination is your way to fulfillment

 Robert Greene says that when facing your weaknesses resist the temptation to become like others and keep working on what you do well.